-This patent identifies pages that rank well for certain queries, and looks at the quality of those pages.
+This patent identifies pages that rank well for certain queries and looks at the quality of those pages.
 If a threshold amount of those ranking pages are low-quality pages, the search engine might use an alternative query to find the second set of search results that include pages from high-quality sites.
-Those search results from the first query might then be merged with the results from the alternative query, with the pages from the low quality sites removed so that the search results include a greater percentage of pages from high quality sites.
+Those search results from the first query might then be merged with the results from the alternative query, with the pages from the low-quality sites removed so that the search results include a greater percentage of pages from high-quality sites.

 Google sets a fairly high bar with search results, telling us in the description of this new patent:

 Internet search engines aim to identify resources, e.g., web pages, images, text documents, multimedia content, e.g., videos, that are relevant to a user’s information needs and to present information about the resources in a manner that is most useful to the user.